-Metal-insulator transitions are very common in 3dtransition-metal oxides due to the small bandwidth of the 3d orbitals and the poorly screened electron-electron interaction on the 3d ions.1 Due to the larger spatial extent of the 5d orbitals, the 5d transition-metal oxides are expected to be more itinerant.
-However, because of strong spin-orbit coupling (SOC), many 5dtransition-metal oxides show significant electron-electron correlations and even metal-insulator transitions of possible Mott type.
-One of the most well-studied 5d systems at the localization-delocalization boundary is the Ruddlesden-Popper (RP) series of iridates with chemical formula $Sr{n+1}Ir_nO{3n+1}$, where n is the number of $SrIrO_3$ perovskite layers sandwiched between extra SrO layers.
-Experimentally, Sr_2IrO_4 (214) is a Mott-like magnetic insulator with canted in-plane anti-ferromagnetic (AFM) ordering,^{2,3} $Sr_3Ir_2O_7$ (327) is a narrow-gap Slater-like AFM insulator with moments aligned along the c-axis,^{4,5} while $SrIrO_3$ (113) is a correlated metal.6 These compounds have attracted tremendous attention recently^{7-9} because of the similarity between 214 and the parent compound La_2CuO_4 of the cuprate superconductors: the structures are the same, the low-energy properties can be modeled by a single band Hubbard-type model,7 and the magnetic spin wave spectrum in Sr_2IrO_4 shows no observable spin-wave gap.10 This is quite unexpected because the large SOC and IrO_6 octahedral rotations lead to significant Dzyaloshinsky-Moria interaction.
-On the other hand, a very different spin-wave spectrum with a large magnon gap was found in the double-layer 327 compound.11
+Metal-insulator transitions are very common in 3d transition-metal oxides due to the small bandwidth of the 3d orbitals and the poorly screened electron-electron interaction on the 3d ions [1].
+Because of the larger spatial extent of the 5d orbitals, the 5d transition-metal oxides are expected to be more itinerant.
+However, because of strong spin-orbit coupling (SOC), many 5d transition-metal oxides show significant electron-electron correlations and even metal-insulator transitions of possible Mott type.
+One of the most well-studied 5d systems at the localization-delocalization boundary is the Ruddlesden-Popper (RP) series of iridates with chemical formula $Sr{n+1}Ir_nO{3n+1}$, where n is the number of SrIrO3 perovskite layers sandwiched between extra SrO layers.

+Experimentally, Sr_2IrO_4 (214) is a Mott-like magnetic insulator with canted in-plane antiferromagnetic (AFM) ordering [2-5], $Sr_3Ir_2O_7$ (327) is a narrow-gap AFM insulator in proximity to a metal-insulator transition [5] with moments aligned along the c axis [6,7], and $SrIrO_3$ (113) is a correlated metal [8].

+These compounds have attracted tremendous attention recently [9-11] because of the similarity between 214 and the parent compound La_2CuO_4 of the cuprate superconductors: the structures are the same, the low-energy properties can be modeled by a single band Hubbard-type model [9], and the magnetic spin-wave spectrum in Sr2IrO4 shows no observable spin-wave gap [12].
+This is quite unexpected because the large SOC and IrO6 octahedral rotations lead to significant Dzyaloshinsky-Moriya interaction.
+On the other hand, a very different spin-wave spectrum with a large magnon gap was found in the double-layer 327 compound [13].

-In this work we have performed dynamical mean field theory (DMFT) calculations14 in a charge selfconsistent implementation on top of density functional theory (DFT), allowing for a realistic treatment of competing crystal-field, spin-orbit, and Coulomb interactions.
-Our work provides quantitative answers to the questions of how good is the $J{\text{eff}} = 1/2$ description in the RP series of iridates, and how large is the deviation from the isotropic SU(2) magnetic response.
-We show that the answers to these questions have a time-scale or energy-scale dependence, thus resolving some points of controversy in the literature.
+In this Letter, we have performed dynamical mean field theory (DMFT) calculations [15] in a charge selfconsistent implementation [16] on top of density functional theory (DFT), allowing for a realistic treatment of competing crystal-field, SOC, and Coulomb interaction (for details, see the Supplemental Material [17]).
+In particular, the explicit inclusion of ligand states, which goes beyond previous DMFT studies of this class of materials [18,19], was crucial for a correct description of the dynamic crystalfield effects.
+Our work provides quantitative answers to the questions of how good is the $J{eff} = 1/2$ description in the RP series of iridates, and how large is the deviation from the isotropic SU(2) magnetic response.
+We show that the answers to these questions have a time-scale or